 For the fourth year in a row, the Raanana Symphonette Orchestra and Isrotel join together for a lively and surprising musical rich in extraordinary encounters, where for the first time the audience will also be able to join the singers and musicians.
 The festival will be held on the first weekend of January 2020, from Wednesday the 1st until Sunday the 5th.

 This time, the festival will host some surprising new names, along with familiar ones, renowned Israeli artists along with musicians of dazzling international careers.
-Julien Salemkour, the brilliant conductor and pianist of German-Algerian origin, who worked with Daniel Barenboim and the world's best vocalists, will perform at the festival for the first time, along with one of the world's best violinists, Sergei Krylov, who performed at the festival last year to great acclaim.
-They will share the podium, conducting each other, in works by Mendelssohn (Piano Concerto No. 1 and Violin Concerto No. 1), Bruch (Violin Concerto No. 1), Saint-Saëns (Introduction and Rondo Capriccioso) and will also join forces for a fascinating chamber concert featuring French highlights for violin and piano.
-Salemkour will also conduct Beethoven's thrilling 7th Symphony.
+Kornilios Michailidis, the brilliant Greek conductor and pianist, will perform at the festival for the first time, along with one of the world's best violinists, Sergei Krylov, who performed at the festival last year to great acclaim, in works by Mendelssohn (Violin Concerto No. 1), Bruch (Violin Concerto No. 1), Saint-Saëns (Introduction and Rondo Capriccioso).
+MIchailidis will also conduct Beethoven's thrilling 7th Symphony.
+Joining Krylov for a chamber concert comprising French pearls will be the young Greek pianist, Nefeli Moussoura.
+She will also perform Mendelssohn's 1st Piano Concerto with Maestro Michailidis.

 Liat Cohen is one of the top guitar players in the world, with an extensive career that includes diverse and surprising collaborations and a host of award-winning recordings, including works by renowned composer Michel Legrand.
 She will perform with Israeli pianist and conductor, Nimrod David Pfeffer, a diverse program featuring Vivaldi and Albeníz, and in an exciting chamber concert together with the wonderful Israeli countertenor, Yaniv D'Or, in a repertoire spanning classic and folk music from Spain and France.